radiantearth/stac-api-spec/OVERVIEW.md

 **NOTE:** *By 1.0.0 we aim to have requirements classes specified in detail, as testable assertions, like OGC does, but for now the core reference is just this spec document and the OpenAPI yaml.
 We also desire to have the URI's for conformance to actually resolve to machine-readable information clients can use.*

-**Work In Progress**: The below is still in flux - with just the headings fleshed out.

 ## STAC Core and OGC Versions